 - Disability or injury hindering our ability to work

-In any area of life, it is important we evaluate and reevaluate our plans routinely so we can modify and adapt any necessary changes.
-SWOT analysis is simple (fourth law of combat), straightforward, and can be applied to a singular goal to achieve a tactical win.
+In any area of life, it is important we evaluate and reevaluate our plans routinely so we can modify and adapt with any necessary changes.
+SWOT analysis is simple, straightforward, and can be applied to a singular goal to achieve a tactical win.
 Singular goals are things like buying a second home, paying for a child’s college, or paying off debt.
 Or you can use SWOT analysis to evaluate your entire financial plan to determine your status in the strategic victory of financial freedom.
+However you choose to use this analytical framework it is important to routinely reassess your financial choices and make adjustments as life events and goals shift your priorities.